rlpowell/hblog/tests/tiki_to_md/002_general_test_2/wanted/transhuman_fiction.md

     and the society that results from it.
 -   [The Passages Series](http://localroger.com/) by [Roger
-    Williams](http://localroger.com/) (yes, those are the same link) is something I've not actually read the entirety of.
-In fact, I've only read "Passages In The Void" and "The Passage Home".
-It's fantastic.
-    It's about AI spaceships that save humanity by placing them around interstellar brown dwarfs, stars being too unpredictable, and a group that really wants to see earth anyway, no matter how dangerous it is.
+    Williams](http://localroger.com/) (yes, those are the same link) is something I\'ve not actually read the entirety of.
+In fact, I\'ve only read \"Passages In The Void\" and \"The Passage Home\".
+It\'s fantastic.
+It\'s about AI spaceships that save humanity by placing them around interstellar brown dwarfs, stars being too unpredictable, and a group that really wants to see earth anyway, no matter how dangerous it is.
 -   [The Metamorphosis of Prime Intellect](http://localroger.com/prime-intellect/index.html), also by [Roger Williams](http://localroger.com/).
 Note that besides the